SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: System Model and Problem Statement

 \subsection{Diversity and Coding Gains}

-The diversity gain $G_{\dg}$ and coding gain $G_{\cg}$ are important metrics that characterize system reliability at high SNR~\cite{Gia03, Proakis_Dig_comm} as
+The diversity gain $G_{\dg}$ and coding gain $G_{\cg}$ are important metrics that characterize system reliability at high SNR~\black{\cite[Eq.~(1)]{Gia03}, \cite{Proakis_Dig_comm}} as

 where denotes the average SEP, $s$ is the transmit symbol, $\hat s$ the detected symbol, and $\h$ the instantaneous fading realization.
 The inner probability is taken with respect to $\n$ and $s$, while the outer expectation is taken with respect to $\h$.
 The relevance of these metrics has been demonstrated, e.g., in~\cite{Gia03, Ribeiro_Cai_Giannakis_2005, Gay17, Gay21, Wu_Liu_et_al_2023}.
-Unlike~\cite{Gayan_2020_Open_J, Gay21, Wu_Liu_et_al_2023}, our approach builds on the insights of~\cite[Prop.~1]{Gia03} and focuses on the important channel statistics that determine the diversity and coding gains.
+Unlike~\cite{Gayan_2020_Open_J, Gay21, Wu_Liu_et_al_2023}, our approach builds on the insights of~\cite[Prop.~1]{Gia03} and focuses on the important channel statistics that determine the diversity and coding gains \black{to quantify the impact of $n$, $M$, and $N_\textup{r}$ on the average SEP performance}.
 For completeness,~\cite[Prop.~1]{Gia03} is included in Appendix~\ref{app: dc}.